Pepengineers/PEPEnterfaceToolkit/README.md

 ## :gear: Installation

-You can install Pepengineers.PEPEnterfaceToolkit in one of the following ways:
+You can install PEPEnterfaceToolkit in one of the following ways:

 <summary>Install via Git URL</summary>